irisnet/irishub/docs/get-started/Validator-Node.md

 ```

-### Claim tokens (Only for fuxi Testnet)
+### Claim tokens (Only for Fuxi Testnet)

-You can always get some `IRIS`  by using the [Faucet](https://testnet.irisplorer.io/#/faucet).
+You can always get some test tokens by using the [Faucet](https://testnet.irisplorer.io/#/faucet).
 The faucet will send you 10IRIS for every request, please don't abuse it.

-Once you have created your own address,  then you could use this account to stake as a validator.
+Once you have created your own address,  you can use it to stake as a validator.
 The following command is used to check the balance of your account:
 ```
 iriscli bank account <account_address> --node=http://localhost:26657
 ```